mullroy/pirate_hardware_interface/INSTALL_windows.md

 Navigate with a web browser to https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers<br>
 Select the 'DOWNLOADS' tab<br>
   Select: CP210x Universal Windows driver<br>
+  (Note: Some Windows installations won't recognise the universal driver.
+In that case, download the 'CP210x Windows Drivers' linke)<br>
   Extract the downloaded zip archive on your local machine<br>
   From Windows Explorer, right-click on silabser.inf and select 'Install' from the menu<br>
   <br>